openethereum/openethereum.github.io/Validator-Set-Tutorial-3.md

 As explained before, we now have the flexibility to add and remove validator nodes.
 As `node1` has initially been set up like a validator, we can now add it to the Validator Set.

-To do this, in Remix, call the `addValidator` function from the `RelayedOwnedSet` contract with `Node1`'s address as the argument.
+To do this, in Remix call the `addValidator` function from the `RelayedOwnedSet` contract with `Node1`'s address as the argument.
-Once you deploy this transaction the nodes connected to the network should print the following:
+Once you deploy this transaction, the nodes connected to the network should print the following:

 ```bash
 2018-09-30 19:17:40  Imported #960 0x84bf…5725 (0 txs, 0.00 Mgas, 2 ms, 0.57 KiB)